 Well, that morning she had forgotten to set her alarm clock, but she wanted to be up at 10:00, and she was quite certain she had told me to nudge her no later than 10:30.
 I was equally certain she'd never said anything about nudging her that morning, so we argued on our way to the Wisconsin Dells, where my family was staying.

 When Stephanie and I argued, we said mean things to each other.
 The mean things she said to me were mostly just true — "You're irresponsible," "You don't follow through on things," etc. Since Steph had very few shortcomings, I couldn't throw mean things at her that were true, so I just said mean things.
-"That's stupid," "You're full of crap," etc.
+"You're full of crap," etc.

 How is it possible that I said mean things to her, ever, let alone when I knew she wasn't feeling well?
 So many people deserve mean words like that, sometimes, or often, but Steph never deserved mean words.